-Tying the turkey with twine is called "trussing" and has been done for generations.
-It was believed that it helped the bird cook evenly, but, in fact, some chefs believe the opposite, saying the trussing stops the hot air from circulating around the legs.
+Tying the turkey with twine is called trussing, and it has been done for generations.
+It was believed to help the bird cook evenly, but some chefs believe the opposite, saying the trussing stops the hot air from circulating around the legs.
 What chefs do agree on is that tying the legs makes for a prettier bird, so if that is important to you, then secure the legs to each other using kitchen twine or plain dental floss.Continue to 8 of 13 below.

 08 of 13

 Loosen the Turkey's Skin Over the Breastbone

 The way to get a flavorful turkey is to season the meat as well as the skin.
 The only way to do that is to get between the breast skin and meat with your hands to add the flavoring.
 Start with your fingers, and then, if you like, switch to a thin silicone spatula to push under the skin to separate it from the breast meat.
-Be careful not to tear the skin, although it's fairly tough so if you push slowly and firmly you should be able to separate the skin about 2/3 of the way down on either side of the breastbone.Continue to 9 of 13 below.
+Be careful not to tear the skin, although it's fairly tough; if you push slowly and firmly you should be able to separate the skin about 2/3 of the way down on either side of the breastbone.Continue to 9 of 13 below.

 09 of 13

 Push Butter Under the Turkey Skin

 Whether you are using plain butter or a compound butter, spreading it between the skin and meat will make for a juicy and tasty bird.
 Place about 2 tablespoons of softened butter under the skin of each breast.
 Use your fingers on top of the skin to push down and spread it evenly toward the front of the turkey.Continue to 10 of 13 below.

 10 of 13

 Season the Outside of the Turkey

 Now it's time to treat the skin by rubbing the rest of the butter all over the outside of the turkey, being sure to get the sides as well.
 (If the skin wasn't dried well with paper towels earlier, the butter won't stick properly.)